Inbibo/adonisfx_docs/docs/maya/tools.md

 ## AdonisFX Import Tool

-The **AdonisFX Import Tool** allows the user to import the configuration for a specific deformer from a previously exported AAD (Adonis Asset Definition) file.
+The **AdonisFX Import Tool** allows the user to import the configuration for a specific deformer from a previously exported AAD file.
 It allows the user to easily configure a deformer from an already known setup which includes data like weight maps, connections and attribute values.

 <figure>
   <img src="images/import_tool_empty.png" caption="AdonisFX Import Tool">